elastic/logstash/qa/integration/README.md

 3. Create a corresponding `test_file_input_spec.rb` in `specs` folder and use the `fixtures` object to get all services, config etc. The `.yml` and rspec file has to be the same name for the settings to be picked up.
 You can start LS inside the tests and assume all external services have already been started.
 4. Write rspec code to validate.

-## Future Improvements

-1. Perform setup and teardown from Ruby and get rid of bash files altogether.